 Unhealed Wounds - The Faces Behind the Injuries of Crowd-Control Weapons is a multimedia project combining photography, video and audio recordings to bring to light faces and stories of people injured by crowd-control weapons during protests.
-At the time of the events most of the eleven men and women highlighted in this project were either protesters - publicly expressing their grievances and demands in different parts of the world - or accidental passersby.
+At the time of the events most of the twelve men and women highlighted in this project were either protesters - publicly expressing their grievances and demands in different parts of the world - or accidental passersby.

 Police institutions all around the world often use these dangerous weapons to stifle dissent.
 In the context of protests this practice escalates tensions, creates panic and causes long-lasting psychological traumas, serious injuries, disabilities and even deaths.
 Ultimately, the misuse of crowd-control weapons interferes with people’s right to freedom of expression and assembly and severely undermines respect for human rights.